After-Shock/Cloudbox-wiki/Plex.md

 ## 4. Adding Your First libraries

-* Note: the order is important (i.e. Movies first, then TV); or else the config file for Plex Autoscan will need to be updated to reflect section ID changes (see FAQ).
+* Note: the order is important (i.e. Movies first, then TV); or else the config file for Plex Autoscan will need to be updated to reflect section ID changes (see [[FAQ|FAQ#if-during-the-first-time-setup-you-switched-the-order-of-plex-libraries-ie-tv-first-then-movies]]).

 ### Adding the Movie Library